opencord/cord/docs/install_pod.md

-#Installing a CORD POD
+#Installing a Physical POD

-This section gives a detailed, step-by-step recipe for installing a physical POD.
+The following is a detailed, step-by-step recipe for installing a physical POD.

 >NOTE: If you are new to CORD and would like to get familiar with it, you should
 >start by bringing up a development POD on a single physical server, called